torproject/sbws/README.md

 [semantic versioning]: https://semver.org/

-In addition to the overall semantic version for sbws as a whole, there are simple integer versions for (i) the protocol sbws clients and servers use to speak to each other, and (ii) the format in which results are stored.
+In addition to the overall semantic version for sbws as a whole, there is a simple integer version for the format in which results are stored.
-Incrementing either of these version numbers requires a major version change for sbws.
-(Note that the reverse is **not** true: a major sbws version change does not require the integer versions for the wire protocol or result format to change)
+Incrementing this integer requires a major version change for sbws.
+(Note that the reverse is **not** true: a major sbws version change does not require the integer version for the result format to change)

 **Note**: In semantic versioning, "3.4.1-dev" comes **before** "3.4.1".
 With this in mind and assuming the current version is "3.4.1-dev": in the last few